hrmn-preet/Yelp-Reviews-Sentiment-Analysis-using-Large-Language-Models/README.md

 **Epochs:** Model yielded better results with 2 epochs

-**Warmup Steps:** The fine tuned model does not have any warm steps initialised but optimized model yielded best results on warmup steps of 200.
+**Warmup Steps:** The fine-tuned model does not have any warm steps initialized but the optimized model yielded the best results on warmup steps of 200.

 ## Optimization: